ingadhoc/project/project_ux/README.rst

 Several improvements to project:

 #.
-Make Dates and Analytic Account fields visible on project form view.
+Make Dates fields visible on project form view.
 #.
-Add template in tasks for auto complete the data.
-#.
 Change default behavior when click on the project card in the kanban view, now will go to the project form view instead of the project task kanban view.
 #.
-Restore chatter on project form (it was deprecated on v10) (TODO perhups on next versions we could move this messages to a task a deprecate chatter on projects also)
-#.
-Add activities to projects.
+Add the default "stage_id" on kanban project view.

 Installation
 ============